astronomer/airflow-guides/guides/github-to-redshift.md

 ### 3. Copy the DAG file

-Copy the [Github to Redshift DAG file](https://github.com/airflow-plugins/Example-Airflow-DAGs/blob/master/etl/github_to_redshift.py) into the dags folder of your project directory.
+Navigate back into your project directory and create a `dags` folder by running `mkdir dags`.
+Copy the [Github to Redshift DAG file](https://github.com/airflow-plugins/Example-Airflow-DAGs/blob/master/etl/github_to_redshift.py) into this folder.

 ### 4. Customize